-KEY POINT.
 Generally, you must furnish Copies B and C of this form to the donor no later than 30 days after the date of sale if Box 4a is checked or 30 days after the date of the contribution if Box 5a or 5b is checked.
 If Box 7 is checked, do not file Copy A with the IRS and do not furnish Copy B to the donor.
 You may furnish Copy C to the donor.
 The donor is required to obtain Copy C or a similar acknowledgment by the earlier of the due date (including extensions) of the donor's income tax return for the year of the contribution or the date that return is filed.
 Form 1098-C is not provided to the donor at the end of the tax year.
 All Forms 1098-C issued during a tax year are provided to the IRS with Form 1096 by February 28 of the next tax year.
+Electronic filing is required for the form if 10 or more of the W-2/1099 series forms are filed by the church.
+However, if the electronic filing rules do not apply to the church, this form may be filed using a black-and-white copy A with Form 1096 that is printed from the IRS website.